 - Are older

-- In an elderly person, the first sign of hospital-acquired pneumonia may be mental changes or confusion
+In older adults, the first sign of hospital-acquired pneumonia may be mental changes or confusion.

 - A cough with greenish or pus-like phlegm (sputum)